digitalvectorz/ccarps/CharacterCreation.md

 # Character Creation #
-## Philosophy of Character Design ##
 It is great to sit down to a game with well written characters and even better when the characters attributes are reflected in the story told about them.
 Many roleplayers take great pride in designing the characters they play, from the back story to the description of appearance to the attitude and social disposition, they create interesting characters with compelling and intriguing lives.
 To assist in making those connections between attributes and storyline we have organized the character creation section to take you from the basic details to the final story in that order such that you can incorporate the most important facts about your character from the very beginning.
 With that said please feel free to explore your character from the ground up beginning with his or her primary attributes.

 ## Starting Points ##
 There are two options for starting points:

 **Option A**, GM assigns points according to the suggested minimum values below.
 (This option homogenizes the group and allows for quicker character creation)
 **Option B**, Players roll dice to determine the starting points.
 (I find that this method creates more diversity within the group but it will take longer to roll up characters.
 Use this option when the group has plenty of time to get started.
 This option works better when the adventure is in progress and a character has died, the player can take all the time he or she needs to build the replacement character.)